 Macroeconomic forecasting has always been and will always be challenged by unforeseeable adverse events - rising oil prices due to the eruption of conflict in the Middle East or natural disasters.
-However, the impact of the COVID-19 pandemic dwarfs any such events that have taken place since the financial crisis of 2008.
-The result has been an unprecedented number of business closures and job losses, long production and shipment delays, and the largest Federal stimulus programs in recent history.
+However, the impact of the COVID-19 pandemic dwarfs any such events that have taken place, including the financial crisis of 2008.
+The result was an unprecedented number of business closures and job losses, long production and shipment delays, and the largest Federal stimulus programs in modern history.